Seq-DeepIPC: Sequential Sensing for End-to-End Control in Legged Robot Navigation: Results and Discussion

 \subsection{Task-Wise Comparative Analysis.}

-\textbf{Perception accuracy} AIM-MT, DeepIPC, and Seq-DeepIPC achieve significantly higher IoU than Huang, confirming the benefit of multi-task and feature-fusion.
-Despite employing a lightweight EfficientNet-B0 encoder, Seq-DeepIPC maintains near state-of-the-art IoU, validating that its temporal and depth cues effectively compensate for reduced model size.
+\textbf{Perception accuracy} AIM-MT, DeepIPC, and Seq-DeepIPC achieve significantly higher IoU than Huang's model, confirming the benefit of multi-task and feature-fusion in their network architecture.
+Despite employing a lighter encoder, Seq-DeepIPC maintains near state-of-the-art IoU, validating that its temporal and depth cues effectively compensate for reduced model size.
 The sequential variant produces more stable segmentation boundaries and fewer transient misclassifications across frames.
 This stability stems from GRU-based temporal smoothing, which suppresses frame-to-frame fluctuations.
-The predicted segmentation masks exhibit sharper object contours, better-defined ground regions and cleaner obstacle separation.
+The predicted masks exhibit sharper object contours, better-defined ground regions and cleaner obstacle separation.
 Furthermore, depth supervision enriches the encoder’s latent geometry, improving the delineation of traversable versus non-traversable areas.
-These findings indicate that dual-head supervision promotes semantically coherent and geometry-consistent spatial reasoning.
+These findings indicate that dual-head supervision promotes semantically coherent and geometry-consistent spatial reasoning, enhancing perception robustness under diverse terrain.

 \textbf{Waypoint regression.} AIM-MT excels in waypoint prediction.
 However, Seq-DeepIPC narrows this gap as the input sequence length $K$ increases, benefiting from temporally fused latent embeddings that capture local motion continuity and long-term orientation cues.
 The GRU implicitly models short-horizon trajectory evolution, generating smoother waypoint transitions even without explicit attention or motion priors.
-Unlike single-frame models, which rely solely on instantaneous appearance cues, Seq-DeepIPC leverages motion-consistent features across frames to reduce waypoint displacement variance.
-This advantage becomes pronounced in unstructured areas where the robot’s orientation changes frequently and texture cues are sparse.
+Unlike other single-frame models, which rely solely on instantaneous appearance cues, Seq-DeepIPC leverages motion-consistent features across frames to reduce waypoint displacement variance.
+This advantage becomes pronounced in unstructured areas (stairs, grass, etc) where the robot’s orientation changes frequently and texture cues are sparse.
 Empirically, the waypoint MAE decreases monotonically with sequence length, confirming that temporal modeling provides an efficient approximation.
-These results suggest that Seq-DeepIPC’s temporal recurrence generalizes effectively to natural terrains.
+These results suggest that Seq-DeepIPC’s temporal recurrence generalizes effectively to a natural mixed terrain.